About data blending

 How blending works

-Blended data sources are created by joining the records in one data source to the records of up to 4 other data sources.
-To join the data, each data source in the blend must share one or more dimensions, known as a join key (or just a key, for short).
-Blended data sources include all the records from the leftmost data source in the Blend Data panel, and the matched records from the data sources to the right.
+You create a blended data source by joining the records in one data source to the records of up to 4 other data sources.
+To join the data, each data source in the blend must share a set of one or more dimensions, known as a join key.
+Blended data sources include all the records from the leftmost data source in the Blend Data panel, and the records from the data sources to the right that share the same values in the across the join key.

 For example, the screenshot below shows the Blend Data panel with 3 data sources: Website A, Website B, and Mobile Apps A. The join key is the Source dimension.
 The blended data source created from this includes all the records from Website A, along with any records from Website B and Mobile Apps A that share the same Source values as Website A.